lawmade/StringGenerator/README.md

 ## Information
-- 5 character only as of now
+- 5 character string generator (could also be used for usernames)
-- easy to use (command prompt)
-- newest version = 1.20

-made with ❤️ by law & max the elf
+made with ❤️ by law